 Lunch: Now that you’ve worked up an appetite, make your way to Jackson Lake Lodge for a hearty lunch.
 Enjoy a bowl of elk chili in the Mural Room, a buffalo burger and milkshake at the Pioneer Grill, or tapas and cocktails at Blue Heron.
 Each restaurant offers kid-friendly and vegetarian options as well.

 Afternoon activities: After lunch, continue north to Colter Bay Village, a hub for adventure on and off the water.
 Here, you can rent a kayak by the hour and explore at your own pace.
 Or, sign up for a scenic lake cruise.
 Scenic lake cruises take you on a journey across Jackson Lake, immersing you in the scenery that makes the Teton Range so famous.
-Your guide will share local history and folklore, point out the various peaks and meadows, and teach you about the local wildlife.
+Your guide will share local history and folklore, point out the various peaks and glaciers, and teach you about the local wildlife.
 Some cruises also include a hearty cowboy meal, with locally sourced ingredients.

 If you’d rather stay on land, you may explore some of the trails that leave from Colter Bay Village, check out the Visitor Center, shop for souvenirs, or listen to an educational talk given by rangers at various times at the amphitheater.
+Trails at Colter Bay Village include the Lakeshore Trail, Swan Lake & Heron Pond Trails, and the Hermitage Point Trail.

 Here for the weekend or a mid-week escape?
 Split your time between Grand Teton National Park and Yellowstone for the ultimate vacation.
 There are plenty of free activities and a few worthwhile splurges that will help you sample all the highlights.